wynand1004/SimplePythonGameLibrary/README.md

  - Image files need to be in .gif format.
 This is a limitation of the turtle module.

  - Sound files should be in .wav format for widest compatibility.

- - On Windows, SPGL uses the winsound module to play sounds.
-I have not tested this yet as I do not have access to Windows at the moment.

 ## Documentation Available on the [Wiki](https://github.com/wynand1004/SPGL/wiki)